Chobbes/c495-presentation-2015/speech.md

 - Basic lambda calculus:

-  We'll also need to talk a tiny bit about the lambda calculus throughout.
+  We'll also need to talk a tiny bit about the lambda calculus.
 More or less you just need to know that lambda calculus consists of lambda terms which can be

   - variables
   - `(\x . t)` where '`t`' is another lambda term (lambda abstraction)